Pingdred/openai-tts/README.md

 Install the plugin from the CheshireCat admin, under the plugin tab find the plugin using the search bar and click install.

-With that done you'll need to go into the settign of the plugin and set your OpenAi API-key and if ready to talk to the CheshireCat!!!
+With that done you'll need to go into the settings of the plugin and set your OpenAi API-key and you are ready to hear the CheshireCat voice!!!

 ## Responce type